-^{} Employed less than 6 Months since completing Child Welfare Pre-Service Certification training
+Employed less than 6 Months since completing Child Welfare Pre-Service Certification training applied to Foster Care case managers with mixed caseloads and is not applied to Adoptions case managers.

 47 Prior to 2019, DSS's workforce was structured so that case management responsibilities remained with the Foster Care case manager, even when an Adoptions case manager was assigned, until a placement agreement was signed.
 As a result, the approved caseload standard for Adoptions case managers was 1:17.
 In 2019, DSS began transitioning case management responsibility to Adoptions case manager once children became legally eligible for adoption.
 This was completed in January 2020; thus, Adoptions case manager caseload performance is assessed at a standard of 1:15.